-Eden Organic Apple Butter, $11 on Amazon
+Eden Organic Apple Butter, $7.99 from Thrive Market

-A plain. pure apple butter without any spices (just organic apples and organic apple juice concentrate).
+A plain, pure apple butter without any spices (just organic apples and organic apple juice concentrate).

 Add it to a cheese plate.
 It works with both nutty soft cheeses like brie and harder types like sharp cheddar or aged gouda.
 Set it out in a small bowl like you might membrillo or jam.